Select your market, experience, certification, and training setting to get a recommended session rate based on 2026 personal training industry data.

 Accuracy and Disclaimer

-This calculator provides rate recommendations based on 2026 industry data from fitness industry surveys and market research.
-Actual rates depend on your specific market, client base, specializations, business model, and local competition.
-These estimates are for planning purposes only.
-Consult a fitness business coach or accountant for personalized pricing strategy.
+This calculator provides rate recommendations based on 2026 personal training industry benchmarks from IDEA Health and Fitness Association, NSCA, and fitness business surveys.
+Actual rates depend on your specific market conditions, client demographics, specializations, facility arrangements, and local competition.
+These recommendations are for business planning purposes only and do not constitute financial or business consulting advice.
+Consult a fitness business specialist or accountant for personalized pricing strategy.

 Conclusion